cisco/cisco-network-puppet-module/docs/README-agent-install.md

 * [Service Management in bash-shell using init.d](#svc-mgmt-bs)
 * [Service Management in guestshell using systemd](#svc-mgmt-gs)
-* The open agent container (OAC) does not support agent persistence
+* The open agent container (OAC) does not officially support agent persistence.
 <br>

 #### <a name="svc-mgmt-bs">Service Management in bash-shell using init.d</a>